connleyfarquhar/connleyfarquhar/README.md

 Currently i am focused on continuous improvements to recently completed projects whilst also spending time on:
 - **C++**

-Also in my spare time i will be dedicating time to research:
+Also in my spare time i am dedicating time to research:
 - **React**
 - **Supabase**